 Much like other addictions, some people are unable to able to handle social media appropriately and in healthy ways.
 The more the internet and social media dominate our lives, the worse of a problem this is becoming.

 Signs of a Social Media Addiction

-With most addictions, people are motivated to certain behaviors that become more important than their relationships and daily obligations, including school and work.
+With most addictions, people are motivated to certain behaviors, and these become more important than their relationships and daily obligations, including school and work.

 Social media could be considered an addiction if a person ignores important aspects of their life to spend significant time on Facebook, Twitter, Instagram and other various social media sites.

 Research studies have tried to answer these questions and find social media is even more addictive than alcohol or cigarettes.
-And other studies have shown social media sites can make people feel worse about themselves and even contribute to the development of depression and anxiety disorders.
+Other studies have shown social media sites can make people feel worse about themselves, and even contribute to the development of depression and anxiety disorders.

 Addiction to Social Media Signs